How and why to Limit Patron Permissions

 The individual permissions provide a brief description of the functionality.

-The only permission that must be given to any patron who will be using the staff side is (catalogue) Required for staff login.
-Staff access, allows viewing of catalogue in staff client.
+The only permission that must be given to any patron who will be using the staff side is Staff access, allows viewing of catalogue in staff interface (catalogue) Required for staff login.

 Giving only this permission will mean that the user can only log into the staff side and search the catalogue.